sedol1339/files/abstracts.md

 Agarap, A. F. (2018).
 Deep Learning using Rectified Linear Units (ReLU). arXiv, 1803.08375.
 Retrieved from https://arxiv.org/abs/1803.08375v2

+    - A joke paper with a lot of citations due to misleading title
+    - We just replace softmax with ReLU for classification neural networks
+    - We apply cross-entropy loss (IMO this is strage since predicted probabilities are now arbitrary numbers)
+    - We test on MNIST, Fashion-MNIST, WDBC
+    - The quality of our method is WORSE than standard softmax

 Allen-Zhu, Z., Li, Y., & Song, Z. (2018).
 A Convergence Theory for Deep Learning via Over-Parameterization. arXiv, 1811.03962.
 Retrieved from https://arxiv.org/abs/1811.03962v5

     - Study the theory of multi-layer networks